holoviz/holoviz/hep/hep0.md

 </table>

 ### Summary
-A concise overview of the HEP.
+A concise overview of the HEP's content.

 ### Resolution (if applicable)
 A concise summary of the technical plan of action.